-Because the Balanced Profile’s taste draws both from a coffee’s origin and roast, this roast level has the greatest diversity in flavors.
-Our Balanced Profile coffees often feature chocolate flavors with bright notes (from percieved acidity).
+Because the taste of the Balanced draws both from a coffee’s origin and roast, this Profile has the greatest diversity in flavors.
+Our Balanced Profile coffees often feature chocolate flavors with bright notes (from perceived acidity).
 The quintessential Balanced Profile coffee is one from Guatemala, where high altitudes create rich and complex flavors.
-Some of the general flavors we’ve had in Balanced Coffees include:
+Some of the general flavors we've had in Balanced Coffees include:

 - chocolates (e.g. milk chocolate, cocoa, dark chocolate, etc.)